Key Structuring Issues

 It is common for EBTs and SPVs to allow for multiple share plans to be managed through a single arrangement for a group of companies.
 They just often operate as nominee for JSOPs and vested shares, to allow a more cohesive and easier transfer of shares if required when a person is leaving.

 Incentive plans for the PE management team are often more creative and can be tax efficient depending on their country of residence and domicile.
 Plans include structuring of carried interest, share incentives, bonus deferral and partnership interest management.

 Quoted Eurobond Listing

-The TISE has seen a dramatic increase in the listing of quoted Eurobonds since December 2002 when it was designated by the UK Inland Revenue as a recognised stock exchange under Section 841 of the UK Income and Corporation Taxes Act 1988 (ICTA).
+The International Stock Exchange (TISE) has seen a dramatic increase in the listing of quoted Eurobonds since December 2002 when it was designated by the UK Inland Revenue as a recognised stock exchange under Section 841 of the UK Income and Corporation Taxes Act 1988 (ICTA).